 The inclusion of a polycarbonate skeleton allows Giro to carve enormous vents for optimum air penetration.
 In addition to keeping your noggin cool, the vents give the Synthe a very appealing look and profile.
 The helmet comes in three sizes and eight color schemes.

 Zipmold+ technology means this lid has a thin PVC outer layer injected with protective foam to make a seamless and safe unit with a fraction of the weight.
 It’s a nice solution to size and weight problems, but according to Virginia Tech’s safety ratings, Zipmold+ construction is not the safest option.
-This helmet boasts only three rating stars.
+This helmet boasts only a three-star rating.

 The helmet has a drop-down visor that protects your face from the elements and adds to the unit’s overall visual appeal.
-Thanks to the Zipmold+ construction, the lid sits very low on any shape of head.
-Combine that with the light weight and you’ve got a helmet that you don’t even notice you’re wearing.
+Thanks to the Zipmold+ construction, the lid sits very low on any head shape.
+Combine that with its light weight, and you’ve got a helmet that you barely notice wearing.

 Boa Systems partners with Bern.
 The Boa system allows for a close and comfortable fit for any head shape or size.
 The Melrose comes in two sizes, medium and small, and multiple color schemes, so you can match your helmet to your outfit.
 Bern lists the item at $80.

-The Octal splits the biking community down the middle – half think it’s the ugliest thing you can put on your head, while the other half praise its unusual, almost brutalist design.
-Among all Poc helmets, it is by far the most popular.
+The Octal splits the biking community down the middle; half think it’s the ugliest thing you can put on your head, while the other half praise its unusual, almost brutalist design.
+Despite this, one thing is for sure—it is by far the most popular among all POC helmets.

 The most prominent feature of this helmet is the enormous vent holes.
 They seem almost comical at first glance.
 Whatever you think about their appearance, the vents atop this lid offer exceptional ventilation.
-Another interesting aesthetic choice are the provocative color schemes and reflective patches that add to the helmet’s visibility.
+Other interesting aesthetic choices are the provocative color schemes and reflective patches that add to the helmet’s visibility.

-The Octal earns a four-star safety rating on the Virginia Tech list, putting it in one of the top positions for non-MIPS helmets.
+The Octal earns a four-star safety rating on the Virginia Tech list, making it one of the best bike helmets for safety among non-MIPS helmets.
 This helmet is available with MIPS as well, but it costs almost twice as much.